Funding4HomeCare

 The good news is you have options to bridge that gap and ensure your team is always paid on time.
 While Earned Wage Access (EWA) is a great benefit for your employees (and we’ll get into that below), it doesn’t solve the root problem: having enough cash on hand to run payroll in the first place.
 That’s where direct funding for your agency comes in.

-Funding Options When Your Agency Has a Cash Gap
+Funding Options for Agency Cash Flow Gaps

 When you have a cash flow shortage, your first thought might be a traditional bank loan.
 But the application process is often slow and requires mountains of paperwork, which isn’t helpful when you need money for payroll this week.
 A better solution for many home care agencies is a merchant cash advance.
 Unlike a loan, a cash advance is a purchase of your future receivables, meaning you get the funds you need right away.
 It’s a straightforward way to get working capital without the long waits or strict requirements of a bank.
 With fast and affordable cash advances, you can get funds in as little as 24 hours to cover payroll, hire more staff, or handle any other operational costs that come your way.